-- (EE) Reflects the directors and officers insurance expenses of Bridger prepaid by JCIC. - (FF) Reflects the estimated stock-based compensation expense associated with the vesting of the New Award Grants granted, which was in a number of shares based on approximately 10% of the Common Stock outstanding immediately after the Closing, to executives and employees of Bridger with service and performance vesting conditions as the performance condition was deemed to be satisfied. - (GG) Reflects the elimination of investment income related to investments held in the Trust Account.
+- (EE) Reflects the directors and officers insurance expenses of Bridger prepaid by JCIC. - (FF) Reflects the estimated stock-based compensation expense associated with the vesting of the New Award Grants granted to executives and senior management of Bridger with service and performance vesting conditions as the performance condition was deemed to be satisfied. - (GG) Reflects the elimination of investment income related to investments held in the Trust Account.